 We have vibrant Black, South Asian, Asian, Hindu and Sikh communities in Merton and we believe that we all deserve to live free from discrimination, feel safe and feel included.
+To make this a reality and celebrate the diversity of Disabled people in Merton, it is important that we connect and strengthen our community of members.

 Craftivism Intersectional image